Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: The New PBT Algorithm

-Note that the function does not account for at-least constraints except for rare cases of large intersection of at-least and at-most constraints.
-This reflects our empirical observation (also confirmed analytically in \ref{ap:estimated-PT}) that the at-least constraints are usually relatively weak in our instances and rarely help in pruning branches of the search tree.
+Note that the function does not account for at-least constraints except for rare cases of large intersection in at-least and at-most constraints.
+This reflects our empirical observation (also confirmed analytically in \appendixB) that the at-least constraints are usually relatively weak in our instances and rarely help in pruning branches of the search tree.

-We conducted direct empirical studies of the branching factor and the depth of the search.
+We conducted empirical studies of the branching factor and the depth of the search.
 Our results show significant reduction of both parameters when the branching heuristic was enabled, greatly reducing the size of the search trees.
 For example, at $k = 40$, with the branching heuristic disabled, the overall number of nodes in the search tree is about $5.7 \cdot 10^{10}$, of which around 90\% were at the depths 23--28.
-The average branching factor at each level of the search tree reaches its maximum of 5.55 observed at the depth of 23.
+The average branching factor at the depth 23 reaches its maximum of 5.55.
 With the branching heuristic enabled, the overall number of nodes is about $1.0 \cdot 10^6$, of which 90\% are at the depths 16--27.
-The average branching factor reaches its maximum of 2.56 observed at the depth of 7, from which point it almost monotonically reduces with the depth of the search.
+The average branching factor reaches its maximum of 2.56 at the depth of 7.